 Many cases settle out of court with or without a lawsuit.
 But sometimes insurance companies will not pay and you do have to file a lawsuit.
-The insurance industry has done a fantastic job of using the media to paint car wreck defense attorneys and their clients as evil for filing lawsuits against people.
+The insurance industry has done a fantastic job of using the media to paint car accident attorneys and their clients as evil for filing lawsuits against people.
 But what they don’t tell you is that the law prohibits you from suing insurance companies directly when their insured causes injuries to you.
 By Texas law, you must sue the individual and you cannot tell the jury that he has insurance.

 In reality, it is the insurance company who pays for the defense and ultimately pays the judgment against their insured.
 But even mentioning that an insurance policy exists can cause a mistrial.
 Now that you know how the deck is stacked against you, shouldn’t you have a lawyer on your side that will fight to level the playing field?
 At Simmons and Fletcher, P.C., we work to do this every day.